pdw-git/express-k8s-demo/README.md

 >>PORT - the required ip port to use on the target server
 >>NODE_ENV - can be either development or production and determines the levels of logging that will be delivered
 >>LOGGING_LEVEL - can be error, warn, info, verbose, debug, silly
+>>HTTPS = can be either true or false.
+If set to true then a key and certificate needs to be defined in the config.json file.

 Environment variables can be set in a .env file or directly by the user.

+Encryption can is enabled through the configuration JSON file.
+Set config.encryption.enabled: true. the HTTPS environment variable can be use to toggle between http and https.

+Once this is done the the cert and key will be read from the defined keyStore which is defined in the config.encryption object in the config.json file.

+For testing purposes a self signed cert and Key was created using

+>openssl genrsa -out key.pem
+>
+>openssl req -new -key key.pem -out csr.pem
+>
+>openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
+>
+>rm csr.pem

+NOTE testing only works when running without encryption

 ## Docker